Back to top

 carried out by amateurs, that is, by duly authorised persons interested in radio technique solely with a personal aim and without pecuniary interests.

 Radio Amateurs, or "Hams" use two-way radio communication to make contact with other radio amateurs all over the world.
-They are even able to use satellites and on occasion speak with astronauts.
+They are even able to use satellites (and even bounce signals off the Moon) and on occasion speak with astronauts.
 Radio Hams can do this from home or while mobile in cars, boats or on foot.

 Radio Hams have a full range or communication modes at their disposal.
 These include plain voice, Morse code, numerous digital computer modes and even graphical modes like television.
 As a licensed amateur radio operator, you will be able to join in experiments using all these modes.